SaiSindhuja197/mslearn-openai/Instructions/Labs/Standalone-lab01/GettingStarted-V2.md

       ![Launch Azure Portal](./media/sc900-image(1).png)

-2. You'll see the **Sign into Microsoft Azure** tab.
+2. You'll see the **Sign in to continue to Microsoft Azure** tab.
 Here, enter your credentials:

    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>